-Preliminary estimates for the 2012/13 Capacity Year are that the Reserve Capacity Requirement will be 5,632 MW.
-This is based on the current Planning Criteria which includes an allowance for capacity to meet forecast peak demand, the loss of the largest generating unit, demand from intermittent loads, and an ability to maintain frequency keeping capability.
+Preliminary estimates for the 2013/14 Capacity Year are that the Reserve Capacity Requirement will be 5,937 MW4.
+This is based on the current Planning Criteria which includes an allowance for capacity to meet forecast peak demand, a reserve margin demand from intermittent loads, and an ability to maintain frequency keeping capability.

-Figure 6 shows that approximately 5,233 MW of generating capacity is expected to be in service for 2012/13.
-In addition, Demand Side Management is expected to provide approximately 260 MW.
-Thus, based on the number of Capacity Credits assigned for 2011/12, there is likely to be a requirement for an additional 139 MW of capacity to cover the requirement for 2012/13.
-The

-IMO anticipates that all of this Capacity will be provided through Market Participants choosing to trade Certified Reserve Capacity Bilaterally.
+Approximately 5,541 MW of generating capacity is expected to be in service for 2013/14.
+In addition, Demand Side Management is expected to provide approximately 454 MW.
+Thus, based on the number of Capacity Credits assigned for 2012/13, there is likely to be excess capacity of 58.613 MW above the requirement for 2011/12, as shown in Figure 6.
+The IMO anticipates that all of this Capacity will be provided through Market Participants choosing to trade Certified Reserve Capacity bilaterally.